-On May 10, 2018, we entered into a Loan and Security Agreement with Solar Capital Ltd. and certain other Lenders thereunder, or the Solar Agreement.
-Pursuant to the terms of the Solar Agreement, we borrowed \$20.0 million with an interest rate at U.S. Dollar LIBOR plus 7.95% per annum.
+On May 10, 2018, we entered into a Loan and Security Agreement (the "Solar Agreement") with Solar Capital Ltd. ("Solar") and certain other Lenders thereunder (together with Solar, the "Lenders").
+Pursuant to the terms of the Solar Agreement, we borrowed \$20.0 million with an interest rate at U.S. Dollar LIBOR plus 7.95% per annum (the "Borrowings").
 All amounts borrowed under the Solar Agreement are secured by liens over all personal property of the Company, excluding intellectual property.
 Monthly payments on any amounts drawn shall consist of the interest only payments for the first 18 months, followed by payments of principal and accrued interest monthly thereafter until the four-year anniversary of the date of the Solar Agreement.
 In connection with the Solar Agreement, we granted the Lenders warrants to purchase an aggregate of 161,725 shares of our common stock exercisable at a price of \$3.71 per share.